-APPLICATIONS ARE OPEN FOR THE SECOND YEAR OF SIRENS FUNDING
+APPLICATIONS ARE OPEN FOR THE THIRD YEAR OF SIRENS FUNDING

 Annual grants will be allocated according to the range and value of each project.
 Each year over 10 years up to £19,000 will be shared between 4 to 5 projects for concerts, tours, recordings and education work deemed to be doing most to advance and promote the understanding of music by women.
 These will be selected by a panel agreed between the ABO and Diana Ambache.
 Orchestras are encouraged to use The Women of Note website as a resource, which lists orchestral music by historical women composers.
 The downloadable document can be accessed here.
 Diana Ambache is also available for advice about the composers and their music, in advance of making your application, please contact the ABO for further information.

 When assessing applications to this fund, we will be considering the potential short and long term impact of the applicant’s approach to programming the piece.
 This will include demonstrating:

-• Applications must be made by the orchestra and all grants awarded via this fund will be paid direct to the
+- Applications must be made by the orchestra and all grants awarded via this fund will be paid direct to the orchestral organisation.

 We reserve the right not to award all the available funds (£19,000) each year.